 What is the ETIAS process?

-How can you get an ETIAS visa?
+How can you get an ETIAS visa waiver?
 When the ETIAS process is fully functional, travelers wishing to enter the Schengen area will simply need to complete an online application which will take no longer than 10 minutes with their personal information, submitting a copy of their travel document and by answering some security questions.